 The Rule 710 of the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited (the "SGX-ST") (the "Catalist Rules") requires all listed companies to describe, in their annual reports, their corporate governance practices with specific reference to the principles of the Code of Corporate Governance 2018 (the "Code").
-As such, this report sets out the Company's main corporate governance framework and practices with specific reference to the Code 31 March 2024 ("FY2024").
+As such, this report sets out the Company's main corporate governance framework and practices with specific reference to the Code, for the financial year ended 31 March 2024 ("FY2024").